A Comprehensive List of Hindu Gods and Goddesses

 Lord Krishna

 Lord Krishna was the eighth incarnation of Lord Vishnu.
-He killed many demons and guided Pandavas to kill the evil Duryodhana and his forces.
-He also narrated Bhagavadgita to Arjuna, which is a major book of Hindus.
+He killed many demons and guided the Pandavas to kill the evil Duryodhana and his forces.
+He also narrated the Bhagavadgita to Arjuna, a major book of Hindus.
 It took place in the Dvapara Yuga.

 7. Lord Rama: